-- If your cameras were registered to this Orchid system prior to version 21.3.0, the system will not recognize the metadata events on the cameras, and therefore, camera-based motion detection will not be an available option.
-To remedy this, perform the Recover Camera procedure on each camera, as needed. - 8.
+- If camera-based motion detection does not appear to be an available option, perform the Recover Camera procedure on each camera, as needed. - 8.
 If you select the Continuous recording with motion adaptive frame rate recording style, you will need to set both the Frame Rate During Motion and the Frame Rate During Non-Motion.
-(The Frame Rate During Motion will dictate the available settings for the Frame Rate During Non-Motion range from 1 up to a setting that is less than or equal to the Frame Rate During Motion.)
+(The Frame Rate During Motion will dictate the available settings for the Frame Rate During Non-Motion.
+Allowable settings for the Frame Rate During Non-Motion range from 1 up to a setting that is less than or equal to the Frame Rate During Motion.)

-- If you selected server-based motion detection, you may use the advanced Motion Detection settings on the Camera Configuration screen to further customize motion detection. - 9.
-If you are editing a Secondary stream, you will notice that the Recording Style drop-down list will only offer two options: Recording and Proxy.
+If you selected server-based motion detection, you may use the advanced Motion Detection settings on the Camera Configuration screen to further customize motion detection.

+9. If you are editing a Secondary stream, you will notice that the Recording Style drop-down list will only offer two options: Recording and Proxy.
 The Recording setting will provide continuous recording without motion detection, and the Proxy setting will provide live video only.